Choosing a bong

 Our recommendation is to stick with a well-crafted glass bong made from borosilicate glass that is at least 5mm thick and add a few smoking accessories to give you a smooth hit.

-Start by adding a good quality perc as this will improve filtration and a more enjoyable smoke sesh without throat irritation.
-From there you can add more bong accessories but if cost is a factor, it's not necessary.
+Start by adding a good quality perc as this will improve filtration and a more enjoyable smoke session without throat irritation.
+From there, you can add more bong accessories, but if cost is a factor, it's not necessary.

 2. Choose the Right Size Bong